thrackle-io/rules-engine/docs/userGuides/README.md

 This guide is intended to be a user-friendly introduction to the rules protocol.
 It will provide a walkthrough of how to get started with the protocol, as well as provide a reference for the available rules and how to create custom rules.

 ## Installation and Tooling
 ##### This is designed to be tested and deployed with Foundry.
-All that should be required is to install Python, Homebrew, and then install [foundry](https://book.getfoundry.sh/getting-started/installation), pull the code, and then run in the root of the project's directory:
+All that should be required is to install Python 3.11, Homebrew, and then install [foundry](https://book.getfoundry.sh/getting-started/installation), pull the code, and then run in the root of the project's directory:

 `foundryup`